bennywong3/1340_gp114/README.md

 Column number: 0
 Number of customers left: 3
 ```
-5. When there is not enough seats and customers separate into multiple groups to share tables with others,  they no longer consider as a group and they can leave seperately.
+5. When there is not enough seats and customers separate into multiple groups to share tables with others,  they no longer considered as a group and they can leave seperately.
+Refer to assumption 4 for manual release.

    - if a group of 8 customers came in and separated into 4, 2, 2, the program considered it as 3 groups of customers.